Bird Global: San Francisco, California

 In September 2019, the city of San Francisco announced the four permit holders that would be able to operate.
 Operators were able to submit an application and the city down-selected based on several criteria, including safety.
-Bird was one of the selected operators through its subsidiary Scoot.
+Bird, was one of the selected operators through its subsidiary Scoot.

 Seattle, Washington

-Seattle, Washington has banned scooter shares, and city law currently bars use of motorized foot scooters on sidewalks and bicycle lanes.
+Seattle, Washington, has banned scooter shares, and city law currently bars the use of motorized foot scooters on sidewalks and bicycle lanes.
 Mayor Jenny Durkan announced in May 2019 that her administration would soon begin crafting a pilot program for scooter sharing.

 Accidents and deaths

 Bird electric scooters have been involved in some accidents and deaths.

 Overstating revenue

-In November 2022, the company admitted to overstating revenue it received from its shared electric scooters for more than two years.
+In November 2022, the company admitted to overstating the revenue it received from its shared electric scooters for more than two years.
 In an audit of financial statements, Bird found that it was recognizing unpaid customer rides from their preloaded "wallet" balances as revenue.
-The company pledged to correct its financial reports "as soon as practicable", and agreeing that a broader review of its disclosure practices would be required.
+The company pledged to correct its financial reports "as soon as practicable", and agreed that a broader review of its disclosure practices would be required.